<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div class="fl-col-content fl-node-content"><div class="fl-module fl-module-rich-text fl-rich-text fl-node-fv47p2xbweli" data-node="fv47p2xbweli">

-<p><span style="font-weight: 400; font-size: 18px;">At The Society of St James, we believe that meaningful opportunities can be life-changing.
-The SSJ Academy supports residents and service users experiencing homelessness and related issues, by offering a comprehensive programme of meaningful activities, educational pathways, and volunteering opportunities.
-Designed to empower people to improve their physical, mental, and social wellbeing, The Academy helps individuals build confidence, develop new skills, and take positive steps towards lasting independence and brighter futures. </span></p>
+<p>We at The Society of St James believes that everyone deserves the chance to rebuild their lives with dignity, respect, and the right support.
+At The Society of St James, we believe that meaningful opportunities can be life-changing.
+The SSJ Academy is designed to empower people to improve their physical, mental, and social wellbeing, The Academy helps individuals build confidence, develop new skills, and take positive steps towards lasting independence and brighter futures.</p>

 <p>&nbsp;</p>